-As of March 2020, there are 268 accredited physician assistant programs.
+As of January 2023, there are 300 accredited PA programs.
 PA programs in the United States are located at medical schools, hospitals, two- and four-year colleges and universities, and in the military.

 In order to practice as a PA, you must graduate from an accredited PA program and pass the Physician Assistant National Certifying Exam (PANCE).
 The PANCE is administered by the National Commission on Certification of Physician Assistants.

 PAs and PA students can pursue additional education through postgraduate PA programs.
 A postgraduate program may choose to seek accreditation from the ARC-PA, although not all do.

 Many postgraduate programs belong to the Association of Postgraduate Physician Assistant Programs (APPAP).
 All APPAP members are formal programs that offer structured curricula, including didactic and clinical components.
 They are designed to educate PAs for a defined period of time (usually 12 months) in a medical specialty, such as surgery or dermatology.

 The are four primary organizations that are associated with the PA profession: